 The imputed cost of coverage in excess of \$50,000 is considered taxable income.
 The imputed cost, if any, will be shown and taxed on your paycheck.
-Go hr.harvard.edu/disability for details, including important information about age-related reduction in coverage.
+Please refer to hr.harvard.edu/disability for details, including important information about age-related reduction in coverage.